sabbelasichon/typo3-rector/README.md

 1. Find a place to store the Rector in `src/Rector`.
 What is the most logical folder structure?
 2. Create a stubb class in `stubs` if needed.
 3. Write your rector.
-4. Make sure your new Rector class can is autoloaded: `composer du`
+4. Make sure your new Rector class is autoloaded: `composer du`
+5. Register your rector in on of the yaml files in the `config` directory
-5. Write a test for your rector.
+6. Write a test for your rector.

 ### All tests must be green
 Make sure you have a test in place for your Rector